teivah/100-go-mistakes/docs/index.md

 ### Not handling an error (#53)

+???+ info "TL;DR"

-**TL;DR**: Ignoring an error, whether during a function call or in a `defer` function, should be done explicitly using the blank identifier.
+    Ignoring an error, whether during a function call or in a `defer` function, should be done explicitly using the blank identifier.
 Otherwise, future readers may be confused about whether it was intentional or a miss.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/07-error-management/53-not-handling-error/main.go)

 ### Not handling `defer` errors (#54)

+???+ info "TL;DR"

-**TL;DR**: In many cases, you shouldn’t ignore an error returned by a `defer` function.
+    In many cases, you shouldn’t ignore an error returned by a `defer` function.
 Either handle it directly or propagate it to the caller, depending on the context.
 If you want to ignore it, use the blank identifier.

 Consider the following code: